Is Contentful a WordPress alternative?

 That’s because WordPress is monolithic (like most legacy CMSes) in the sense that its back and front ends are tightly coupled with little or no flexibility to adjust its prepackaged content features and functionalities, or explore customization options — at least, without a bit of extra effort (more on that later).

 Monolithic CMSes also create problems for brands that want to grow or expand to new territories.
-The more complexity you build into your content ecosystem by launching new pages, new campaigns, or even new, more complex websites, the harder it becomes for individual brand teams to exert close control over specific frontend experiences and cater to the needs of specific audiences.
+The more complexity you build into your content ecosystem by launching new pages, new campaigns, or even new, more complex websites, the harder it becomes for individual brand teams to exert close control over front-end experiences and cater to the needs of specific audiences.

 The headless alternative